KrisPuusepp/KrisPuusepp/README.md

 - 👀 I’m interested in everything tech related, but mostly simulations, rendering, game dev and web dev rn
 - 🌱 I’m currently learning JavaScript and PIXI.js
 - 💞️ I’m looking to collaborate on... idk...
 - 📫 How to reach me: Discord.
-Krissur#1090
+Krissur#1090 - dms are open

+I use the .github.io just to host my stuff for friends.
+I guess you can take and fork any code but just a heads up - its probably not organized well, especially if its not new.

 <!---
 KrisPuusepp/KrisPuusepp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.